 More Than Just Playing

 This activity is more than just clapping, playing, or enjoying music.
 Preschoolers are looking at symbols and interpreting them into meaning.
 This is an important pre-reading skill.
 Readers must interpret symbols (letters, groups of letters) into meaning (sounds, words).
 They are noticing different symbols (even ones that resemble one another) can mean different things; they are building visual discrimination skills.
 Developing an awareness of rhythm, pattern, and beat in music helps children begin to feel and hear the rhythm, beat, and pattern in poetry and prose.
-Clapping rhythms is fun but it is also helping build future readers!
+Clapping rhythms is fun but it is also helping build a strong foundation for future reading success!

 BIO: Scott Wiley, an early childhood educator for 30 years, is managing editor for Pre-K Pages.
 He is currently music teacher for 1s through 4s at a church preschool.
 His blog Brick by Brick explores the connection between play and learning.
 Connect with Scott on Twitter, Facebook, and Pinterest.